 The previous sections of this report address State agency procurement procedures for construction and maintenance projects.
-Key findings in this report that inform recommendations to advance IWP use by State agencies are:
+Key findings in this report that inform recommendations to advance IWPs use by State agencies are:

-- State agencies do not have published procurement protocols. - Project materials are chosen by State agency designers and managers who may not be familiar with IWP and who are left to interpret State policies regarding acceptable materials. - IWP have been used in few State projects. - A survey conducted by DGS found that 80 percent of their 150 designers and managers had not considered the use of IWP in projects they designed or approved.
-That same survey indicated that IWP had only been used in eight projects overseen by DGS.
+- State agencies do not have published procurement protocols. - Project materials are chosen by State agency designers and managers who may not be familiar with IWPs and who are left to interpret State policies regarding acceptable materials. - IWPs have been used in few State projects. - A survey conducted by DGS found that 80 percent of their 150 designers and managers had not considered the use of IWPs in projects they designed or approved.
+That same survey indicated that IWPs had only been used in eight projects overseen by DGS.

 Based on these findings, a series of recommendations are presented in Section 4 of this report.
-The following process is based on the assumption that an EO requiring implementation of these recommendations will be issued by the Governor's office.
+The following process assumes that an EO requiring implementation of these recommendations will be issued by the Governor's Office.
 At the core of the following process is the belief that State materials procurement procedures should be aligned with the many State policies regarding reduced emissions in the sourcing, production, construction, and other applications of materials used for State construction and maintenance activities.